swissquote/crafty/README.md

 images and deliver them in the target directory.

 But shortening the list of features you gain with **Crafty** to one sentence doesn't give it's full measure.
-Here's some other things it can do:
+Here's some other features it has:

 ### JavaScript